hphelion/documentation/community/community.release-notes.md

 **Close-to-trunk release** &mdash; Allows your lab or small-scale production environment to continue to benefit from the very latest capabilities of OpenStack technology.

-**Integrated Linux&reg; host OS** &mdash; Provides for better speed, support, and control across the full solution stack (for compute and controller node hypervisors).

 ##Supported services ## {#supported-services}